ywang1110/Secure-App/README.md

 3. Apply security rules to the endpoints.
 4. Setup the logout rules.
 5. Configure the Cross Site Request Forgery protection.

+###  #6 Testing in Browser and Postman
+* Don't forget to manually handle the issues caused by CSRF token